Guide

 California's Generative AI Training Data Transparency Act (AB 2013)

-California’s Generative AI Training Data Transparency Act (AB 2013) sets a precedent as the first law in the United States to mandate disclosure of training data for generative AI systems.
-Signed into law on September 28, 2024, it aims to promote transparency in AI development, safeguard personal information, and empower users with a greater understanding of how AI outputs are created.
-This groundbreaking legislation will take effect on January 1, 2026, applying retroactively to AI systems made available to Californians since January 1, 2022.
+California's Generative AI Training Data Transparency Act (AB 2013) sets a precedent as the first law in the United States to mandate disclosure of training data for generative AI systems.
+Signed into law on September 28, 2024, it will take effect on January 1, 2026, applying retroactively to AI systems made available to Californians since January 1, 2022.

 What Does AB 2013 Require?

-• Information on whether synthetic data was used, along with an explanation of its purpose.
+• Information on whether synthetic data was used

 Enforcement and Penalties